 Right in the heart of Little Italy, this low-key bar has been used as a filming location for Donnie Brasco, The Sopranos, Law & Order, and many other movies that feature the mafia in NYC.

 Still very similar inside and out as to when it was first opened, of special note is the original pressed tin roof.

 Keep one eye trained on your fellow patrons, as more than a few still appear to have mob connections, or at least dress the part.

 Check out our self-guided tour of the surrounding neighborhood to learn about more things to see in Manhattan's Little Italy.

-Located at 567 Hudson St at West 11th St. this is another Village bar that has a long list of famous patrons including Dylan Thomas, Jim Morrison, Norman Mailer, Hunter S. Thompson, and Jack Kerouac who, according to legend was booted out much more than once.
+The White Horse has a long list of famous patrons including Dylan Thomas, Jim Morrison, Hunter S. Thompson, and Jack Kerouac who, according to legend, was booted out much more than once.

 Originally a bar for longshoremen, the bohemians and artists took over in the mid-1900s.

 It’s a great place to have a dram and reminisce about the creative types who were inspired and undone by that exact tipple.

 Check out our self-guided tour of the West Village to learn more about this neighborhood.